andrew/ultimate-awesome/README.md

 - [Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing) - A curated list of fuzzing resources ( Books, courses - free and paid, videos, tools, tutorials and vulnerable applications to practice on ) for learning Fuzzing and initial phases of Exploit Development like root cause analysis.
 - [awesome-domain-adaptation](https://github.com/zhaoxin94/awesome-domain-adaptation) - A collection of AWESOME things about domian adaptation.
 - [awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI.
-- [awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.
 - [awesome-infosec](https://github.com/onlurking/awesome-infosec) -  A curated list of awesome infosec courses and training resources.
+- [awesome-mcp-servers](https://github.com/punkpeye/awesome-mcp-servers) - A collection of MCP servers.
 - [gans-awesome-applications](https://github.com/nashory/gans-awesome-applications) - Curated list of awesome GAN applications and demo.
 - [deploy-your-own-saas](https://github.com/Atarity/deploy-your-own-saas) - List of "only yours" cloud services for everyday needs :black_flag:.
 - [awesome-generative-ai](https://github.com/steven2358/awesome-generative-ai) - A curated list of modern Generative Artificial Intelligence projects and services.